I Wore A Mood Ring For A Week & Here’s What I Discovered

 “

-How could a single color accurately depict the complex emotions I was feeling at any given moment?
+How could a single colour accurately depict the complex emotions I was feeling at any given moment?

 ”